starks/xFAQs-Next/README.md

 xFAQs For the New Message Board Beta

 Note: Please use the *[Allman Style](http://en.wikipedia.org/wiki/Indent_style#Allman_style)* of Indendting.
+I am trying to convert the code from Kernel to Allman because Allman is more readable.

 That will probably be included in a style-guide once I get this set up.